danreilly/quanet_hdl/README.md

 BOOT.BIN that it builds.
 AD's script auto-generates the zynq.bif file, but I just hand-wrote mine for ease of tweaking.

+# Register Spaces

+Initially I had made a new IP called quanet_regs, that had a slave axi interface.
+It implemented registers that controlled three other IPs: the util_dacfifo, the axi_adcfifo, and also the quanet_sfp.
+I had to make connections between them in daq_bd.tcl.

+Then I changed it so that each IP has its own slave axi interface, and its own set of registers.
+While this might make the AXI buses consume more resources, this makes the IPs less interdependent.
+It also means less connections have to be made in daq_bd.tcl, which becomes simpler.
+It also allows each IP to have its own CDC constraints right there in the source code, as opposed to putting those constraints in yet another separate build file (system_constr.xdc).

 # notes on AD's HDL